tunnelvisionlabs/aicabinets/README.md

 ## SketchUp Extension Packaging

 Place `aicabinets.rb` and the `aicabinets/` folder inside SketchUp's `Plugins` directory to load AI Cabinets as an extension.
 The registrar exposes metadata so the Extension Manager lists "AI Cabinets" with version information from `aicabinets/version.rb`.
-The loader currently performs no modeling or UI work, providing a clean foundation for future commands and dialogs.
+The loader registers UI commands and toolbars without creating geometry at load time, keeping startup cost minimal while exposing extension entry points.

 To verify Ruby syntax locally, run: